pToum21/regex-explaination/gist-template.md

 ## Summary

-This is the regular expression or regex to match an email ^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$
+This is the regular expression, or regex to match an email:
+^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$
+This regular expression ensures that an email address adheres to the standard format of "username@domain.tld"

 ## Table of Contents